executors/executors/design.md

 ```

 **Control structures** permit customizations at a higher level of abstraction
-by allowing executors to "hook" them and is useful when a particular execution
+by allowing executors to "hook" them and is useful when an efficient
-context offers an efficient implementation.
-The first such control structure
+implementation is possible on a particular execution context.
+The first such
-this proposal defines is `bulk_execute`, which creates a group of function
+control structure this proposal defines is `bulk_execute`, which creates a
-invocations in a single operation.
-This pattern permits a wide range of
+group of function invocations in a single operation.
+This pattern permits a
-efficient implementations and is of fundamental importance to C++ programs and
+wide range of efficient implementations and is of fundamental importance to C++
-the standard library.
+programs and the standard library.

-By default, `bulk_execute` invokes `execute` repeatedly.
-However, repeatedly
+By default, `bulk_execute` invokes `execute` repeatedly, but repeatedly
 executing individual work items is inefficient at scale.
 Consequently, many
 platforms provide APIs that explicitly and efficiently execute bulk work.
 In
 such cases, a custom `bulk_execute` avoids inefficient platform interactions